 II.
-Living Trust Mechanics (or: the living trust explained for the mechanically inclined and dis-inclined)
+Living Trust Mechanics (How does the living trust basically work?)

 IV.
-Living Trust: Do I need a Living Trust? (or: Living Trusts for the Homeowner and the Non-homeowner)
+Do I need a Living Trust?
+(The answer may differ for non-homeowners)

 A primary means of estate planning is creation of a revocable living trust.
 You can cancel, amend or revoke this important instrument, which you create while you’re (still) living.
-A trust is a means of bypassing probate, a dear and dilatory debacle (i.e.: an expensive and time-consuming process).
-Probate is the proceeding wherein the probate court presides over distribution of the dearly departed’s real and personal property; due to inherent costs and complications, probate exacts a terrifically terrible toll.
-Truly.
-Probate depletes a decedent’s estate, delays distribution and deprives heirs from inheritance; it postpones opportunity to timely transfer assets.
-Yet, timely cost-effective writing of a living trust averts that disaster.
+A trust is a means of bypassing probate, an expensive and time-consuming process).
+Probate is the proceeding wherein the probate court presides over distribution of the departed’s real and personal property; due to inherent costs and complications, probate exacts a high toll.
+It depletes a decedent’s estate, delays distribution and deprives heirs from inheritance; it postpones opportunity to timely transfer assets.
+Yet, timely cost-effective writing of a living trust averts that burden.

 Not to preach, Papa, but your people could’ve kept much more had you placed your living place in a living trust.